Plaistow, New Hampshire

 Plaistow (/ˈplæstaʊ/, traditionally /-toʊ/) is a town in Rockingham County, New Hampshire, United States.
 The population was 7,830 at the 2020 census.

 History

+The land of what is now Plaistow was originally allocated to Haverhill, Massachusetts, as a part of Old Norfolk County.
+When New Hampshire was separated by decree of King Charles II in 1679, the portion of Haverhill north of the new border was incorporated into the new province.

 Plaistow was officially established as a town in 1749 after the 1739 resolution of a long-running boundary dispute between the Province of Massachusetts Bay and the Province of New Hampshire.
 It is the only town outside the United Kingdom with the name Plaistow.
 In 1776 the western part of Plaistow became a separate town, Atkinson.

 The present town hall was built in 1895.
 Each year, the town celebrates "Old Home Day", with a parade that travels down Main Street through Plaistow village, fireworks at the local high school, and a carnival-type atmosphere on the Town Hall lawn to celebrate the town's anniversary.

 Geography

 According to the United States Census Bureau, the town has a total area of 27.45 km2, of which 0.02 sqkm, or 0.06%, are water.
 The highest point in Plaistow is an unnamed summit at 384 ft above sea level near the town's northern end.
 The town is drained by the Little River, a south-flowing tributary of the Merrimack River in Massachusetts.